Cursed Job Market Signaling: Application: Wage Compression in Labor Markets

 Moreover, in the right panel of Figure \ref{fig:continuum_sep}, we plot the equilibrium wage $w(e^\chi(\theta))$ for each type.
 We find that, as players become more cursed, the wage scheme pivots around the average type $\mathbb{E}[\theta]$, and the slope of the wage function flattens.
 Specifically, as cursedness increases, wages converge toward the mean: workers with below-average productivity receive higher wages, while those with above-average productivity receive lower wages.
 This illustrates how cursedness can lead to wage compression in the job market signaling game.

-Extensive literature explores the origins of wage compression, highlighting factors such as unionization \citep{freeman1982union}, fairness concerns \citep{akerlof1990fair}, over- and under-confidence \citep{santos2012labor} and uncertainty about a worker's ability \citep{gross2015merit}.
-Our result complements this literature, suggesting that cursedness may also contribute to this empirical phenomenon.
+An extensive literature explores the origins of wage compression, including unionization and collective bargaining \citep{freeman1982union,farber2021unions, mogstad2025income, baker2026impact}, fairness concern \citep{akerlof1990fair, fehr2025social}, over- and under-confidence \citep{santos2012labor}, and uncertainty about productivity \citep{gross2015merit, breza2018morale}.
+Our result complements this literature, suggesting cursedness may also contribute to this phenomenon.